 - SKIN PROTECTION: Apply insect repellent to all exposed areas of skin, avoiding eyes and mouth.
 We advise the use of DEET containing products, which has been widely used for over 50 years and has clearly been shown to be one of the most effective repellent products.
 The use of 50% DEET products is usually sufficient in normal conditions.
 There are however many alternatives to DEET available which are becoming more and more popular.
 One of the most popular repellents is Saltidin (Picaridin which is a key ingredient in Trek Sensitive and Lifesystems Expedition Sensitive.

-- MOSQUITO NETS: Bed nets are essential when sleeping in high risk areas, especially nets that have been treated with insecticide which kills insects & mosquitoes on contact.
+- MOSQUITO NETS: Bed nets are essential when sleeping in high-risk areas, especially nets that have been treated with insecticide which kills insects & mosquitoes on contact.
 There are various size and shapes of nets available which ensures you are protected through the night.
-If you are travelling through many areas then portable, lightweight nets are available.
+If you are travelling through many areas then portable, lightweight nets are available and if you are unsure about hanging points then consider a pop-up net.

-- AIR CONDITIONING: If possible, it is best to stay in air conditioned accommodation as this helps keep the room cool and reduce the number of insects.
+- AIR CONDITIONING: If possible, it is best to stay in air-conditioned accommodation as this helps keep the room cool and reduce the number of active insects.

-- PLUG-IN REPELLENTS: Plug-in Mosquito and insect killers can help to reduce the risk as they release an insecticide vapour.
+- PLUG-IN REPELLENTS: Plug-in Mosquito and insect killers can help to reduce the risk as they release an insecticide vapour killing mosquitoes in the room.
+They are very similar to Knockdown aerosols.

 - WINDOW & DOOR SCREENS: Try to stay in accommodation that supplies window and door screens to keep flying insects out.